erikvorhes/dotcom/src/was/teaching/nature-literature/index.md

 summary: A fall 2007 course at Loyola University Chicago on English literature and the natural world
 date: 2007-08-27
 tags:
-  - nature-literature
+  - nature and literature
   - pearl
-  - piers-ploughman
+  - piers ploughman
   - shakespeare
+  - sir gawain
-  - sir-gawain
+  - course description
-  - course-description
+  - the wifes lament
 handouts: collections.natureLiteratureHandouts
 ---